shubhirusiya/shubhirusiya/README.md

 ## 🚀 About Me

-I'm a passionate **front-end web developer** having a keen interest in artificial intelligence and machine learning as well who loves to solve real-world problems through code and creativity.
-Besides coding, I also have a strong interest in **entrepreneurship** and enjoy exploring innovative ideas to build solutions.
+I'm a passionate **front-end web developer** having a keen interest in **artificial intelligence and machine learning** as well who loves to solve real-world problems through code and creativity.
+Besides coding, I also have a interest in **entrepreneurship** and enjoy exploring innovative ideas to build solutions.

 - 🔭 I’m currently working on **exciting web development projects**.
 - 🌱 I’m learning and improving my skills in **React** and **JavaScript frameworks**.
-- 🎯 My goal is to **launch a successful startup** in the tech space.
+- 🔭I'm currently learning **AIML** and building projects on it.
-- 📚 I enjoy reading books about **psychology** and **startups**, which help me in both my personal and professional life.
+- 📚 I enjoy reading books about **psychology** and **entrepreneurship**, which help me in both my personal and professional life.

 ---